kornysietsma/sietsma-site/_pages/dr_k_sietsma/2024_translation.md

 How he dedicated himself to the loving support of his suffering brethren became very clear in the trial of Mr C. van Rij.
 The whole congregation were praying for this, especially as several men from our church were involved.
 The lives of the "defendants" were very seriously threatened.

-When the main session of the Marinekriegsgericht[^Marinekriegsgericht] came to hear the case, Sietsma went to The Hague and managed to gain admission to the trial.
+When the main session of the Marinekriegsgericht[^Marinekriegsgericht] came to hear the case, Kees went to The Hague and managed to gain admission to the trial.
 He then offered much support to the prisoners and their relatives.
 At first the sentences were milder than expected (although later they were aggravated on orders from higher authorities).
 He stayed that evening at the house of Mrs. Van Rij and spoke to the family, to tell them how faithful the Lord had been, who watched over husbands and fathers.
 We should never forget that and we should thank and honour Him for it.
 Then he led them in prayer.

 [^Marinekriegsgericht]: "Marinekriegsgericht" was a German naval court martial